(* indicates new class – B indicates basement)

 Deb Murphy, Room B-119, 10:00-10:50

-This class is for “advanced beginners” and “early intermediates” who already know the 3 basic chords for keys C, D, G, and F. The participants in this extended class will have additional time to learn and practice more advanced techniques.
+This class is for intermediates who already know the 3 basic chords for keys C, D, G, and F.

 Learn about and experience Tai Chi for relaxation and enhanced health.
 Tai Chi consists of slow, gentle, turning and stretching movements designed to improve and maintain good balance and circulation.
 You will learn a short set of Tai Chi movements, along with exercises that improve mobility, flexibility, and balance.
 Wear flat shoes and comfortable clothing that allows movement.
 This class is for both beginning and continuing participants.